 This post may contain affiliate links.

 I love being able to incorporate the holidays into our homeschool lessons.
-This easy candy science project is perfect for St. Patrick’s Day!
+This easy Skittles experiment is perfect for St. Patrick’s Day!

 This science project is super easy, and only requires a few supplies.